ziad0ayman/Diabetes-Classification/README.md

 # 🩺 Diabetes-Classification
-A machine learning model that detects early-stage diabetes in patients based on medical features such as glucose levels, BMI, age, and more.
+A simple machine learning model that detects early-stage diabetes in patients based on medical features such as glucose levels, BMI, age, and more.
+Deployed with [Gradio](https://gradio.app/) for an interactive demo.
 ## 📌 Features
 - Data preprocessing & cleaning
 - Exploratory data analysis (EDA) with visualizations